 Additive Manufacturing (AM) equipment and materials were first developed in the 1980s.
-The technology was first used for medical purposes as dental implants and custom prosthetics in the 1990s.
+The technology was first used for medical purposes as for creating medical models such as dental implants and custom prosthetics in the 1990s.

 In recent years 3D printing for medical applications is expanding at a rapid pace and is revolutionizing healthcare as we know it.

 While the benefits and the technological innovations derived from using Additive Manufacturing are outstanding, there remains some confusion when it comes to choosing the most suitable materials for your medical applications.
 Below we have outlined the most common materials and their usage in medical applications.

 Applications include: Anatomical models, medical devices, field trials.

 WaterShed® XC 11122 is a low viscosity liquid photopolymer that produces strong, tough, water-resistant, ABS-like properties with good temperature resistance.
 Specially formulated to include outstanding water resistance and high dimensional stability.

 WaterShed® XC 11122 is the clear solution for designers looking for ABS and PBT-like properties for stereolithography technology.
 Its near-colourless appearance is like that of clear engineered plastic.
 This material is cleared for use for biomedical and on skin contact applications at the prototype/development stage.
 It is also suitable for prototyping clear medical device housings and fluid flow analysis as well as dental product applications.